 - The RCGP is regularly updating guidance for GP practices - more information here.

 - GPs in England can also find links to all relevant guidance for primary care on coronavirus on NHS England's website here.

-- There is also specific guidance on care of the deceseased with a confirmed or suspected case of COVID-19 here.
+- There is also specific guidance on care of the deceased with a confirmed or suspected case of COVID-19 here.

-NHS England says all practice staff should be made aware of the standard operating procedure, the latest case definitions and guidance on patients at most risk of severe illness as a result of COVID-19, including those advised to shield themselves and other at-risk groups.
+NHS England says all practice staff should be made aware of the standard operating procedure, the latest case definitions and guidance on patients at most risk of severe illness as a result of COVID-19.

-Practices have been told to increase support for at-risk patients and deliver weekly 'virtual care home rounds'.
+Practices are expected to increase support for at-risk patients and deliver weekly 'virtual care home rounds'.
 'Key elements' of the enhanced health in care homes service specification of the primary care network (PCN) DES have been brought forward in order to support care homes.
 Full details on what is expected from practices and PCNs is here.
 The PCN service specification comes into effect from 1 October.

 The latest standard operating procedure advises GPs should refer patients 'as usual and as appropriate'.

 It says that GPs may be asked to conduct extra tests in primary care when they refer patients with suspected of confirmed cancer in order to help prioritise cases, if they have access to these.

 Practices have also been advised to implement effective safety netting for any patient presenting with symptoms that suggest cancer.
 However, the guidance also says that, after a patient has been referred, it is hospitals' responsibility to ensure they keep track of those whose assessment may be delayed.

 Any decision by the hospital to downgrade an urgent referral continues to require consent from the GP who made the referral, the SOP adds.